-FDA panel backs over-the-counter birth control pill
+FDA panel backs over-the-counter sales of birth control pill

 WASHINGTON (AP) — Federal health advisers said Wednesday that a decades-old birth control pill should be sold without a prescription, paving the way for a likely U.S. approval of the first over-the-counter contraceptive medication.

 The panel of FDA advisers voted unanimously in favor of drugmaker Perrigo’s request to sell its once-a-day medication over the counter.
-The recommendation came at the close of a two-day meeting focused on company research into whether women could safely and effectively take the pill without professional supervision.
+The recommendation came at the close of a two-day meeting focused on whether women could safely and effectively take the pill without professional supervision.
 A final FDA decision is expected this summer.

-If the FDA follows the nonbinding recommendation, Perrigo’s drug, Opill, would become the first contraceptive pill to be moved out from behind the pharmacy counter onto store shelves.
-Currently, a prescription is required in the U.S.
+If the agency follows the nonbinding recommendation, Perrigo’s drug, Opill, would become the first contraceptive pill to be moved out from behind the pharmacy counter onto store shelves.
+The company said sales could begin late this year if OK’d.

-The outside experts said they were confident that women of all ages could use the drug appropriately without seeing a health provider first.
+The outside experts said they were mostly confident that women of all ages could use the drug appropriately without seeing a health provider first.

-“I do believe this is a viable option to support access and will support the prevention of unintended and unwanted pregnancies,” said Jolie Haun, a researcher with the Department of Veterans Affairs, who voted in favor of the pill.
+“In the balance between benefit and risk, we’d have a hard time justifying not taking this action,” said Maria Coyle, an Ohio State University pharmacist, who chaired the panel.
+“The drug is incredibly effective, and I think it will be effective in the over-the-counter realm just as it is in the prescription realm.”

-The positive vote came despite numerous criticisms from FDA scientists about how Perrigo studied the drug, including whether study participants were able to understand and follow labeling instructions.
+The positive vote came despite numerous criticisms from FDA scientists about how Perrigo studied the drug, including questions about whether study participants were able to understand and follow labeling instructions.

+“We have an application with many complicated issues and uncertainties, including questionable reliability,” FDA’s Dr. Pamela Horn told panelists on Tuesday.

 But the panel largely set those concerns aside, emphasizing the benefits of providing more effective birth control, particularly to young people and lower-income groups, than what’s available over the counter now, like condoms and diaphragms.